-A Coat For All Seasons
+A Coat for All Seasons

 If you’ve seen one coat you’ve seen them all, right?
 Wrong!
 As diverse as they are essential, coats hold the power to make or break an outfit.
-Fear not, though: these are the Autumn/Winter 2019 hero pieces that are worthy of investment.
+Fear not, though: these are the Autumn/Winter 2020 hero pieces that are worthy of investment.

 One man’s down coat is another man’s puffer jacket.
 Despite their semantic differences, the two styles occupy one very common ground.
 Consider each to be the Swiss Army knife of outerwear, defined by a fastidious attention to performance and practicality.
-Down-filled quilting is the ultimate insulation against winter’s icy reception; and many of the leading brands, from Moncler to Jil Sander, utilise polyamide fabrics that are resistant to both wind and water.
+Down-filled quilting is the ultimate insulation against winter’s icy reception; and many of the leading brands, from Moncler to Rick Owens, utilise polyamide fabrics that are resistant to both wind and water.
 Jack Frost, do your worst.